brightbox/docs.brightbox.com/content/reference/load-balancers.md

 connections are given a fixed timeout of 1 day.

-**Note:** When using the `http` or `http+ws` types, there is a `2048` bytes limit on HTTP headers, 40 bytes of which are used by the `X-Forwarded-For` header.
+**Note:** When using the `http` or `http+ws` types, there is a `2048` byte limit on HTTP headers, 40 bytes of which are used by the `X-Forwarded-For` header.
 If you require more than `2008` bytes of headers (very large cookies might need this), then you should use the `tcp` protocol, which has no such limitation.

 #### Timeout

-The timeout setting determines how long inactive connections remain open, before they are closed.
+The timeout setting determines how long inactive connections remain open before they are closed.
 The timeout is specified in milliseconds and must be between 5,000 and 86,400,000 (one day).
-By default the timeout is 50,000 milliseconds.
+By default the timeout is 50,000 milliseconds (50 seconds).

 ### Health Checks